Only 43% of crowdfunding campaigns on Kickstarter succeed.

 7. Go viral

 The best performing campaigns are usually those that are promoted across multiple platforms.
-If you’re crowdfunding for something that is totally original or inspirational, it shouldn’t be too difficult to get the media interested in it or get it picked up on social media where it can shared and seen by thousands, hopefully millions.
+If you’re crowdfunding for something that is totally original or inspirational, it shouldn’t be too difficult to get the media interested in it or get it picked up on social media where it can be shared and seen by thousands, hopefully, millions.
 Here are some great ways to help you get press attention for your crowdfunding campaign.

 8. Keep everyone updated

 It’s really important that you don’t just launch your campaign and then disappear.
 There may be people out there who have seen what you are doing but haven’t decided if they’ll pledge yet.
 Putting yourself in front of them over and over again, especially if you have great content to show them, might sway them in your favour.
 Plus you only need to put yourself in front of one social influencer who cares about your cause to potentially bring on an influx of funding, so make sure you are consistently promoting your campaign.